ssuryanarayanan/Qi-Docs/docs/Data.md

 HTTP GET

 *Parameters*

--`streamId` -- identifier of the stream to search
+- `streamId` -- identifier of the stream to search
 - `startIndex` -- string representation of the start value of the stream's index property
 - `count` -- number of events to return
 - `reversed` -- true to return events in reverse order